 The comprehensive examination is designed to ensure the student's mastery of the field, including its broader issues, theories, and key findings.
 The exam also tests the student's ability to organize, synthesize, and analyze a substantial corpus of knowledge and reading in response to questions posed by the faculty.
 The exam consists of two parts: written and oral.
 The examination committee is composed of at least three tenured or tenure-track faculty members who are usually, but not always, the student's supervisory committee.
-At least two of the three members must be members of the religious studies internal unit graduate faculty.
+The chair and at least one of the other two members must be members of the religious studies internal unit graduate faculty.